wyrde/wyrde-comfyui-workflows/hr-fix-upscale/checkpoint-testing/README.md

 ## About

-This workflow quickly generates a few images along with some (extremely basic) hi-rez fixes to check how well a model work swith some favoite lora and prompts.
+This workflow quickly generates a few images along with some (extremely basic) hi-rez fixes to check how well a model works with favoite lora and prompts.
 Nothing fancy.
 It's not about making great images--just checking it out.

 Previews can be enabled by switching the "preview_image" setting on the _KSampler (Efficient)_ nodes.